phidatahq/phidata/README.md

 ## ✨ What is phidata?

-Toolkit for building AI products using a human-like `Conversation` interface.
+Phidata is a toolkit for building AI products using a human-like `Conversation` interface.
 Like we have conversations with human specialists, now we can have conversations with AI specialists.

 **Conversations** come with built-in **memory**, **knowledge**, **storage**, **tools** and can be used to build pretty much any kind of **RAG**, **Autonomous** or **Multimodal** application.
 For example: